chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 ### Commit

-The **commit area** holds all the changes that you are going to release to the original author.
+The **commit area** holds all the changes that you are going to release to the internet, and ultimately to original author.
 The commit area can be compared to the truck in our example.
 Once your pallet is full, you load it onto the truck for delivery.
 Everything that is ready to be shipped goes into the commit area (gets loaded on the truck).
 To commit a file, you will use the `git commit` command (described below).

 #### The big picture